Bottisham: Church

 Bottisham has overhanging cottages and the tower of the Church of the Holy Trinity which has some of the finest fourteenth-century work in the county.
 The tower and the chancel with its stone seats are thirteenth century but the nave and aisles and porches are all from the fourteenth.
 The south aisle has a stone seat for the priest, a piscina, and in its floor an ancient coffin lid.
 Above the arcades is a clerestory of fluted lancet windows.
 There is a font and three old screens of the fourteenth century, two of oak and the other of stone, with three delicate open arches before the chancel.
 There is an iron-bound chest of 1790, and some fragments of carved stones, the oldest being a Norman tympanum.

 A table tomb within the church has the mark of a vanished monumental brass portrait of Elias de Beckingham, who was said to be with one exception the only honest judge in the reign of King Edward I. Only he and one other were acquitted when every judge was charged by the king with bribery.
 A sculptured monument of three centuries later (1598/9) shows Margaret (née Coningsby) kneeling behind her second husband, Thomas Pledger, both in black robes and ruffs.
 Cherubs hold back the curtains of a stone canopy to show two children asleep with flowers in their hands, Leonard and Dorothea Alington (whose family had an estate nearby), of whom the inscription of 1638 tells:

-These the world's strangers were, not here to dwell.

-They tasted, like it not, and bade farewell.

-The east window and a tablet close by are in memory of Colonel Soame Gambier-Jenyns, who rode (as a Captain) down the Valley of Death at Balaclava, and survived.
+The east window and a tablet close by are in memory of Colonel Soame Gambier-Jenyns, who rode (as a captain) down the Valley of Death at Balaclava, and survived.
 Other memorials to this family, whose home, Bottisham Hall, was rebuilt in 1797, show Sir Roger Jenyns and his wife sitting on their tomb holding hands, with dressing-gowns thrown over their night things as if they had just woken from sleep.
-Their son, Soame Jenyns, was for 38 years a Member of Parliament, a keen debater, and is remembered here by angels garlanding an urn.
+Their son, Soame Jenyns, was for 38 years a member of parliament, a keen debater, and is remembered here by angels garlanding an urn.

 There are some pictures and a description of the church at the Cambridgeshire Churches website.